-- Check out our post on CBD and drug tests if you’re nervous about taking CBD
+- Check out our post on CBD Isolate vs Broad Spectrum if you’re interested in learning more

 Although it is worth noting that all CBD products, not just those based on CBD isolate contain a concentration of THC that is so low it will not have any psychoactive effects.

 In fact, this negligible concentration of THC is a requirement for any CBD product that is legally sold in the UK, the US and many other countries.